ocean-onion/BDCraft-maybe/docs/economy/villager.md

 ## Collectors

 Collectors are specialized villagers that ONLY buy BD crops from players.
-They are crucial to the server economy as they are the primary way players convert their BD crops into currency.
+They are crucial to the server economy as they are the primary way players convert their BD crops into emeralds.

 Collectors will:
 - Only accept BD crops (no vanilla crops)
-- Pay in server currency based on crop value and market level
+- Pay with emeralds for BD crops
 - Reject any items that are not BD crops
 - Have limited daily purchasing capacity
 - Reset their trades on a regular schedule